 While the facilities are important, it’s our multi-disciplinary team, aiding in the patient’s treatment, which makes the difference in each patient’s care.
 One of the main assets in the patient’s team is the oncology patient navigator that is there to walk you through the process and to provide convenience, continuity, and genuine care.

-This is our oncology patient navigator, Renee Genther, ANP-C, AOCNP.
-She is a nurse practitioner who guides you through the health care system, educates you about your treatment options, assists you in finding financial assistance, facilitates the communication of your health care team, assists you with keeping track of and getting to your appointments, and directs you to community resources and support groups.
-She can be contacted by phone at (352) 401-1534 or by email at Renee.Genther@hcahealthcare.com.
+This is our oncology patient navigator, Jolene Hetsler, RN.
+She will guide you through the health care system, educate you about your treatment options, assist you in finding financial assistance, facilitate the communication of your health care team, assist you with keeping track of and getting to your appointments, and direct you to community resources and support groups.

 To meet the rest of our multi-disciplinary team, check out the section below titled, “Our Team.”

 Board certified physicians – physicians with exceptional expertise in a particular specialty and/or subspecialty of medical practice

 Oncology Certified Nurses – OCN specialty-trained nurses who have the knowledge necessary to care for adult oncology patients.
 This certification validates an individual's knowledge in cancer nursing